a-olechtchouk/FileMetadata-Support/README.md

 Click the "gear" button to view app settings.
 In settings, you can change the output language, hide/show duplicate metadata tags, and more.

 # Contact
-If you have any questions or concerns, please do not hesitate [contact us.](mailto:FileMetadataSupport@proton.me)
+If you have any questions or concerns, please do not hesitate to [contact us.](mailto:FileMetadataSupport@proton.me)